bleecoin/learn-swift4-with-bob/course/swift-fundamentals/optionals.md

-> **Note:** Learn Swift with Bob is available on Udemy.
-If you wish to receive a 30% discount link, you may use the coupon link [here](https://www.udemy.com/learn-swift-with-bob/?couponCode=LECTURENOTES).

 # Optionals

 ## Introduction
 Welcome to the first lesson of The Swift Fundamentals.
 When I first started programming in Swift, I took courses from Udemy, Treehouse, Lynda, and many more.
 Yet, I could not understand what those `?`s and `!`s stood for.
 Xcode kept telling me what to do on the left side, causing more problems.
-It seemed like no instructor could explain the reasoning behind how to use optionals, and most importantly, why Swift engineers have implemented a such feature that is unique compared to other programming languages.
-Today, You will discover the **why** with me.
+It seemed like no instructor could explain the reasoning behind how to use `optionals`, and most importantly, why the Swift engineers have implemented such a feature that is unique compared to other programming languages.
+Today, You will discover the rationale behind with me.

 ## Problem
-Why did Swift engineers implement `optionals`?
+Why did the Swift engineers implement `optionals`?

-## Implicit and Explicit Type

-### Rules
+### Swift Rules
  1. Every variable type must be defined (Implicit/Explicit)
  2. The type is inferred based on the value